 Community engagement: the demand side of a health system, i.e. the wants and needs of individual end-users, their ability to make optimal decisions about the use of health services as well as to hold service providers and governments accountable

-These building blocks each have their own function, but they are not independent, rather they are interconnected components that must coherently work together to be effective and improve performance.
+These building blocks each have their own function, but they are not independent.
+They are interconnected components that must work together to be effective and improve performance.

-Addressing key constraints of the seven building blocks and managing their interactions in ways that achieve more equitable and sustainable outcomes in a cost-effective manner contributes to system strengthening.
+Addressing key constraints of the seven building blocks and managing their interactions to achieve more equitable and sustainable outcomes, cost-effectively contributes to system strengthening.

 Approaches